 13. Are there specific Grants opportunities being targeted to supplement this service?
+None that have been identified at this time.

 14. Are there internal/external agencies that can provide this service, if so please list potential service providers, the net impact on the County's budget and the impact on citizens/customers.
 If your division currently contracts with other private, public or non-profit organizations to provide public services, please identify agency and services provided?
 (Formerly Questions 13, 14 & 15) PetData.
 Animal Services currently has a contract with PetData to operate and maintain all components of the Pet License Program.
 The Pet License Program Contract is #RFP-4254-05/JVP